samirwadkar31/Ansible_Project/README.md

 # Ansible_Project

 Provisioned 3 Ubuntu VM's on Azure cloud.
 One as a contole node and other two as managed nodes.<br>

 Control node is where, I have configured the Ansible.
-We are going to run ansible-playbooks on control node to perform some tasks on our managed nodes.
+We are going to run some Ansible-Playbooks on control node to perform few tasks on our managed nodes.

 #### Ansible configuration on control node: